-'Warning sign' for Biden on Ukraine controversy, as poll shows plurality of voters believe Trump allegations
+'Warning sign' for Biden on Ukraine controversy, as poll shows plurality of voters believes Trump allegations

 POLL SUGGESTS SUPPORT FOR IMPEACHMENT GROWS, WITH AMERICANS NOW SPLIT

-The survey, released Wednesday, indicates that a plurality of voters believe Trump’s accusations against Biden on that issue.
+The survey, released Wednesday, indicates that a plurality of voters believed Trump’s accusations against Biden on that issue.

 Trump and Biden each face a distinct set of allegations with regard to Ukraine.
 Trump is under fire from Democrats over his July 25 call with Ukrainian President Volodymyr Zelensky, in which he urged Zelensky to investigate the Biden family over their dealings in Ukraine.
 A whistleblower, along with Democrats, argue Trump in essence was asking a foreign country to potentially interfere in a U.S. election.